oblique63/EventCommander/README.md

 #### UndoRedoService
 Each `Commander` instance manages an `UndoRedoService`.
-If you want to be able to undo states for certain components separately, you should create a new `Commander` for each of the components whose state you wish to track.
+If you want to be able to undo states for certain components separately, you should create a new `Commander` for each of the components whose state you wish to track. `UndoRedoServices` can also be instantiated directly for manual `EntityState` management.

 * `stack_size : int` - How many states are currently saved on the stack